NassarX/SRD-200174-Project/README.md

 >For more details regarding the system please refer to presentation and project description of the system in Documentation folder.

 ## Getting started

+### Setup Database

-To get started with this project, you will need to have MySQL installed on your computer.
+>To get started with this project, you will need to have MySQL installed on your computer.
 You can download the community edition of MySQL from the official website [mysql](https://www.mysql.com/).

 Once MySQL is installed, you can test it by creating a new database using the MySQL command-line client.
 For example: